tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 ## Jinja2

-Jinja, also commonly known as "Jinja2" to specify the newest release version, is a Python template engine used to create HTML, XML or other markup formats that are returned to the user via an HTTP response.
+Jinja, also commonly known as "Jinja2" to specify the newest release version, is a Python template engine used to create HTML, XML or other markup formats that are returned to the users via an HTTP response.
 In our case, we'll mostly be creating HTML files from the templates.

 ::: tip
 Jinja Templates are just `.html` files.
 By convention, they live in the `/templates` directory in a Flask project.